omarmaraqaprojects/IT-projects/README.md

-I'm trying to bild the best IT homelab resourse in the world
+I'm trying to build the best IT homelab resourse in the world